 FDA Approval is Required by Law

-Federal law requires all new prescription drugs in the U.S. be shown to be safe and effective for their intended use prior to marketing.
+Federal law requires all new drugs in the U.S. be shown to be safe and effective for their intended use prior to marketing.
 However, some drugs are available in the U.S. even though they have never received the required FDA approval.
 Many health care professionals and patients are unaware that some of the drugs prescribed are not FDA approved.

 FDA permits some unapproved prescription drugs to be marketed if: